sinonjs/sinon/docs/_releases/v6.3.2/spies.md

 #### `spy.calledOnceWithExactly(arg1, arg2, ...);`

-Returns `true` if spy was called exactly once with the provided arguments and no others.
+Returns `true` if spy was called exactly once and with only the provided arguments.

 #### `spy.alwaysCalledWithExactly(arg1, arg2, ...);`